Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In eight matchups against the Bears, Cousins averaged 193.4 passing yards per game, 74.1 yards below his over/under for Sunday.
+- In eight matchups against the Bears, Cousins averaged 193.4 passing yards per game, 64.1 yards less than his over/under for Sunday.

-- Cousins threw a touchdown pass six times and multiple TDS four times over four of those outings against the Bears.
+- Cousins threw a touchdown pass six times and multiple TDS four times over four of those contests against the Bears.

 - Note: Cousins' stats vs. Bears date back to 2016.

-- The 210.8 yards per game the Bears are giving up through the air makes them the NFL's fourth-ranked pass defense.
+- The Bears have the NFL's fourth-ranked pass defense this season, surrendering 210.8 yards per game through the air.

-- At 1.8 passing TDs conceded per game, the Bears defense is ranked 24th in the league.
+- The Bears' defense is 24th in the league, conceding 1.8 passing touchdowns per game.

 Recent Performances